 Stay tuned for my Pecan, Blue Cheese and Apple Salad coming next.
 It’s really the perfect salad for these candied pecans.

 If you try my recipe for Maple Glazed Pecans, I would love to hear from you in the comments with your experience and rating!
 And I’m happy to answer any questions you might have.

 - 1 1/2 tbsp salted butter, or coconut oil

 - 2 tbsp maple syrup

-Melt the butter in a medium skillet over medium heat.
-Add the pecans and cook, stirring occasionally for 2-3 minutes, or until the butter is mostly absorbed.
+- Melt the butter (or coconut oil) in a medium skillet over medium-low heat.
+Add the pecans and cook, stirring occasionally for 1-2 minutes, or until the pecans are shiny.
 Then add the maple syrup and cook, stirring frequently, until the syrup is absorbed into the nuts, another 2-3 minutes.

 - Lightly coat the baking sheet with a little oil.
 Turn out the pecans onto the baking sheet, breaking up any clumps.
 Allow the nuts to cool to room temperature.
 Use immediately or transfer to a sealed container and store for 2-3 weeks.